s3igo/dassai/README.md

 # Dassai

-Dassai is a Rust-based command-line tool that recursively searches for source code files in specified directories, formats their contents into Markdown code blocks, and outputs them to standard output.
+Dassai is a command-line tool written in Rust that recursively searches for source code files in specified directories, formats their contents into Markdown code blocks, and outputs them to standard output.

+This tool is intended to format local files for use in LLM prompts or RAG inputs.

+## What is Dassai?

+Dassai（獺祭）refers to the habit of otters arranging the fish they have caught, and by extension, it means spreading many reference books around when creating poetry or literature.

 ## Features